yxlin/ppda/README.md

 ```

-'gpda' generates random numbers from a truncated normal distribution, too. n
+_gpda_ also provides functions to generate random numbers from truncated normal
-must be power of 2.
+distributions.
+Again, _n_ must be power of 2.

 ```